 Now that we have reviewed the expectations, focused attention, goal setting, and a number of personal development tools, we can look at an example that shows how we can unify our personal development approach.

-If an individual was extremely unhappy with their current employer and wanted to find new job within a 6-month time frame, they could use the above tools to help them cultivate the right expectations, keep their attention squarely focused on the job search, and ultimately finding the career opportunity that they coveted.
+If an individual was extremely unhappy with their current employer and wanted to find new job within a 6-month time frame, they could use the above tools to help them cultivate the right expectations, keep their attention squarely focused on the job search (by looking at a recruitment agency in bangkok or somewhere in his vicinity), and ultimately finding the career opportunity that they coveted.
 Here is a sample daily plan that shows how this individual could achieve their desired outcome:

 To achieve any particular goal it is important to have the right reasons, cultivate your expectations, and continuously focus your attention on both the long-term goal and needed short-term actions.
 By utilizing various personal development tools at different times throughout your day, you can make sure that your goal remains fresh in your head.
 Finally, by limiting your number of goals to 1 or 2, you can make sure that your resources are entirely focused on the things that are most important to you.
 If you are willing to unify your personal development approach in a manner like this, your ability to achieve whatever you desire will reach an entirely new level.